alro5921/problem-gambling-study/README.md

 -->
 ### Responsible Gaming Intervention Information

-This table held the the information on the Responsible Gambling interventions for the flagged subscribers.
+This table held information on the Responsible Gambling interventions for the flagged subscribers.

 | Variable name     | Data type | Description                             |
 |-------------------|-----------|-------------------------------------------------------|